Estonian Americans: Notable people

 President Franklin Delano Roosevelt descended from 17th-century Tallinner colonists in New Amsterdam.

 Conductor Neeme Järvi was the music director of the Detroit Symphony Orchestra, the New Jersey Symphony Orchestra, as well as the international Gothenburg Symphony, and Het Residentie Orkest of The Hague.
-His three children, conductors Paavo Järvi and Kristjan Järvi, and flautist Maarika Järvi, are prominent American musicians in their own right.
+His three children, conductors Paavo Järvi and Kristjan Järvi, and flutist Maarika Järvi, are prominent American musicians in their own right.
 Paavo Järvi is the chief conductor of the Cincinnati Symphony Orchestra.

 Chemist Lauri Vaska emigrated to United States in 1949.
 He is distinguished for his research in organometallic chemistry, winning the prestigious Boris Pregel Award.
 Hillar Rootare, a materials scientist, is best known for his work in the development of mercury porosimetry, high pressure liquid chromatography, and the formulation of the Rootare-Prenzlow Equation.

 In journalism, Edmund S. Valtman, a successful editorial cartoonist, won the Pulitzer Prize for Editorial Cartooning.

 Ene Riisna is an Estonian-born American award-winning television producer, known for her work on the American news program 20/20.

 Alar Toomre is an astronomer recognized for his research on the dynamics of galaxies.
 The Toomre sequence and Toomre Instability are named in his honor.

 In entertainment, singer and actress Miliza Korjus was nominated for an Academy Award for her performance in the 1938 film The Great Waltz.

 Hollywood actor Johann Urb (born January 24, 1977) is an Estonian living and working in the United States.

 Kerli Kõiv (born February 7, 1987), better known mononymously as Kerli, is an Estonian pop singer residing in the United States since 2005.

-Psychologist, psychobiologist and neuroscientist Jaak Panksepp (born June 5, 1943) coined the term 'affective neuroscience', the name for the field that studies the neural mechanisms of emotion.
+Psychologist, psychobiologist and neuroscientist Jaak Panksepp (June 5, 1943 — April 18, 2017) coined the term 'affective neuroscience', the name for the field that studies the neural mechanisms of emotion.

 Mena Suvari (born February 13, 1979) is an American actress, fashion designer, and model.

 Toomas Hendrik Ilves, born December 26, 1953, in Sweden but raised in New Jersey, was the President of Estonia.